dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 During the initial deployment of a Knora server, the main administration user (*root*) is created.
 This *root* user has the right to do anything.

-Knora’s concept of access control is that permissions can only be granted to groups and not to individual users.
+Knora’s concept of access control is that permissions can only be granted to groups (or the whole project, i.e. all members of a project) and not to individual users.
 There are two distinct ways of granting permission.
 Firstly, an object (a resource or value) can grant permissions to groups of users, and secondly, permissions can be granted directly to a group of users (not bound to a specific object).
 There are six built-in groups: *UnknownUser*, *KnownUser*, *Creator*, *ProjectMember*, *ProjectAdmin*, and *SystemAdmin*.
 These groups can be used in the same way as normal user created groups for permission management, i.e. can be used to give certain groups of users, certain permissions, without the need to explicitly create them.

 A user becomes implicitly a member of such a group by satisfying certain conditions: